-If you're a student or a student nurse, you're not counted (disregarded) when calculating council tax.
+If you're a student or a student nurse, you may be exempt or receive a discount.

 How to apply